 11. All Regional Initiatives provide clear priorities for their work during the coming year.
-Mutual comparisons of the workplans during the workshop of the leaders of the initiatives and the Ramsar Secretariat on 22 November 2015 may provide insights to identify and analyse possible gaps or weaknesses in the action plans or forward strategies of individual RRIs.
-This assessment is intended to provide basic information to compare one's own initiative with the achievements, challenges and objectives of others.
+Further comparisons of the workplans may provide insights to identify and analyse possible gaps or weaknesses in the action plans or forward strategies of individual RRIs.
+At this stage, the assessment is intended to provide basic information to compare one's own initiative with the achievements, challenges and objectives of others.
 Such comparison with the experiences of sister initiatives, may lead to adaptations in work programmes and attitudes and become beneficial for the outcomes of all initiatives.
 The leaders may also identify possible areas for cooperation between different initiatives and synergies to be created through exchange of tools, materials and know-how, and support by the Ramsar Convention Secretariat.